mehdihadeli/go-food-delivery-microservices/readme.md

 ## Live Reloading In Development

-For live reloading in dev mode I use [air](https://github.com/cosmtrek/air) library. for guid about using this tools you can [read this article](https://mainawycliffe.dev/blog/live-reloading-golang-using-air/).
+For live reloading in dev mode I use [air](https://github.com/cosmtrek/air) library. for a guide about using these tools, you can [read this article](https://mainawycliffe.dev/blog/live-reloading-golang-using-air/).

-For running each microservice in `live reload mode`, inner each service folder type bellow command after [installing air](https://github.com/cosmtrek/air?ref=content.mainawycliffe.dev#via-go-install):
+For running each microservice in `live reload mode`, inner each service folder type the bellow command after [installing air](https://github.com/cosmtrek/air?ref=content.mainawycliffe.dev#via-go-install):

 ```bash
 air